 Philosophically, Krovo is heavily influenced by ideas that expand the definition of music, such as musique concrete, synaesthesia, sonification, and others.
 The season of autumn, scientific concepts such as physics and evolution, the unintentional jazz of video game sound effects, visual imagery, and ideas from software have also played a role in the musical development of the project.

 The sounds are produced in a variety of ways - usually digitally but not always on computers.
 Software-wise, the primary tools are SuperCollider, Pure Data, Renoise, Audacity, and various custom-coded sequencers and synthesizers, and various other smaller tools and toys.
 On the hardware side, Krovo uses an Alesis Micron, a Teenage Engineering OP-1, a Eurorack modular setup, and a laptop, among many other instruments and noisemakers.

 Although many of these tools come with presets, many of the current preferences are chosen because of their openness and creative potential: Audacity, Pure Data, and SuperCollider allow for effects, synthesizers, and sequencers to be written entirely from scratch, unbound by standard templates or workflows tailored to conventional electronic music.

 Krovo has released five albums and seven EPs thus far, listed on the music page.

 In the past, collaborations have included works with Orangy/Jeri and Mathew Pelton.
-Krovo has also provided remixes for MKDELTA and Cripple Clerk (and is open to providing more remixes if requested).
+Krovo has also provided remixes for MKDELTA and Cripple Clerk.
+Please contact if you'd like a remix done for your music. :-)

 All of Krovo's music is available for free download online and is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 License.
 This means that you are free to copy, modify, and distribute it, as long as you provide credit and are not using it for commercial purposes.